1

 Learn more

-The lab could measure most PFAS down to 20 parts per trillion (ppt).
+• The lab could measure most PFAS to 20 parts per trillion (ppt).

 CDC/ATSDR Exposure Assessment

-The Centers for Disease Control and Prevention (CDC) and ATSDR completed an exposure assessment of people living near Peterson Air Force Base in El Paso County, Colorado.
+The Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) completed an exposure assessment of people living near Peterson Air Force Base in El Paso County, Colorado.

 Learn more